jamesdaus/jamesdaus/README.md

 🧠 I’m always learning and tinkering.
 - In my free time I explore datasets, build prototypes, and take online courses.
-- I also love paying it forward through teaching, and I've worked as a teaching assistant and volunteered as a coding mentor at a non-profit.
+- I love paying it forward through teaching.
+I've worked as a teaching assistant and volunteered as a coding mentor at a non-profit.

 🐲 I’m a communicator.
 - I have a passion for bridging the gap between technical and non-technical audiences, and have written community updates for 2,800+ members.